haribharadwaj/protocols/EEG.md

 8. Disinfect work surface with wipes and prepare set of electrodes and syringes by laying them out on a clean surface, possibly with paper towels.
     Do **not** fill syringe with gel yet, wait until subject is actually here to do so.
+9. Check  that the required type of eartips are available.
+Perhaps attach the tips to the eaarphone transducers.

 ![Work surface for setup](surface.jpg)